teodora-dobos/APEM/src/data/parsing/PyPSA_README.md

 ``conda activate pypsa-eur``

-The network files can be generated using
+the network files can be generated using

 ``snakemake -call solve_elec_networks``